 Can ship design cure seasickness?

 In October 2019, the first ULSTEIN X-BOW® polar expedition cruise vessel, 'Greg Mortimer', left Ushuaia for her inaugural voyage.
-She was heading for the dreaded Drake Passage to reach the northern part of Antarctica.
-Among those on board was a person who “gets seasick just by looking at water”, the diving instructor.
+She was heading for the dreaded Drake Passage to reach Antarctica.
+Among those on board was Peter Szyszka, a diving instructor who “gets seasick just by looking at water.”

 Published